London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Where is knife crime highest in London?

-Westminster emerges as the London borough with the highest knife crime rate, with a rate of 3.6 incidents per 1,000 residents.
-The Metropolitan Police recorded 1,007 knife crime offences in Westminster over the past year, highlighting a concerning rise in such incidents, including stabbings and personal robberies.
+Westminster has the highest rate of knife crime in London, with 3.6 incidents per 1,000 residents.
+The Metropolitan Police recorded 1,007 knife crime offences in Westminster over the past year, indicating a troubling increase in incidents like stabbings and personal robberies.

-This increase in offences involving sharp instruments aligns with a 15.1% rise in knife crime across Greater London, with 14,452 offences recorded in the last 12 months.
-Despite efforts by law enforcement to address the issue, such as deploying officers to known hotspot locations and conducting high-visibility patrols, knife crime continues to pose a significant challenge to community safety in Westminster and across London as a whole.
+This surge in sharp instrument-related offences coincides with a 15.1% rise in knife crime across Greater London, with 14,452 offences documented in the last 12 months.
+Despite law enforcement’s efforts to combat the problem by deploying officers to known hotspot locations and carrying out high-visibility patrols, knife crime remains a significant challenge to community safety in Westminster and throughout London.

 Men vs women